certtools/intelmq/intelmq/bots/parsers/shadowserver/README.md

 Please contact intelmq@shadowserver.org with any issues or concerns.

-The report configuration is now stored in a _schema.json_ file downloaded from https://interchange.shadowserver.org/intelmq/_version_.
+The report configuration is now stored in a _schema.json_ file downloaded from https://interchange.shadowserver.org/intelmq/v1.

-For environments that have internet connectivity the `update_schema.py` script should be setup as a cron job to obtain the latest revision.
+For environments that have internet connectivity the `update_schema.py` script can be called from a cron job to obtain the latest revision.

 For air-gapped systems automation will be required to download and copy the _schema.json_ file into this directory.

 The parser will automatically reload the configuration when the file changes.